x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 More on safe linking can be read here: https://research.checkpoint.com/2020/safe-linking-eliminating-a-20-year-old-malloc-exploit-primitive/

-We uncovered 2 techniques to bypass this feature to convert the leak to a valid heap addresses.
+We uncovered 2 techniques to bypass this feature to convert the leak to valid heap addresses.
 One technique involves finding a NULL value that has gone through safe linking.
 With this, we could simply shift the value right by 12 and potentially obtain the heap base.
 Another method involved using a SMT solver to find the original pointer.
-We decided to use the 2nd option to convert our leaks to valid heap address.
+We decided to use the 2nd option to convert our leaks to valid heap addresses.

-With valid leaked address, we could then use the 2nd bug above to cause chunk misalignment with an unsorted bin and a tcache entry.
+With a valid leaked address, we could then use the 2nd bug above to cause chunk misalignment with an unsorted bin and a tcache entry.
 This allowed us to modify that tcache entry to have control over it's forward and back pointers.
-We overwrote these pointers with `__free_hook`, allowing us to overwrite the `__free_hook` offset with address of `system()`.
+We overwrote these pointers with `__free_hook`, allowing us to overwrite the `__free_hook` offset with the address of `system()`.
 We then forced a call to `free()` with `/bin/sh` to spawn a shell.

 ---